How fair are we? From conceptualization to automated assessment of fairness definitions: Evaluation

-\textbf{F1 support -} Based on our investigations, it is evident that only five of the analyzed approaches can address both individual and group fairness.
+\textbf{F1 support - Bias definition} Based on our investigations, it is evident that only five of the analyzed approaches can address both individual \circled{I} and group \circledb{G} fairness as shown in Table \ref{tab:toolComparison}.
 These approaches are Fair-SMOTE, FairKit-learn, Astraea, FairML, and MANILA.
 In contrast, the other tools are designed to focus exclusively on either individual or group fairness.
 Notably, \tool stands out by offering modeling constructs that comprehensively cover both individual and group bias definitions.
 This flexibility is achieved by drawing upon essential concepts extracted from surveys and empirical studies \cite{mehrabi_survey_2021,caton_fairness_2020,wang_survey_2023}.

-\textbf{F2 support -} While tools like Fair-SMOTE, Fairkit-learn, FairML, or MANI\-LA provide methods to automatically assess several canonical individual and group bias definitions, only ASTRAEA offers a dedicated grammar that allows the user to define any biases besides the traditional ones. \tool goes a step forward compared to ASTRAEA by providing a tailored metamodel conceived to define fairness at two different levels of abstractions, \ie domain-level and dataset-level (\eg refer to the evaluation of the RESYDUO use case in Section \ref{sec:rq2}, where, starting from the same domain, two different fairness analyses are depicted selecting two different sensitive attributes of the dataset).
+\textbf{F2 support - Domain bias definition} While tools like Fair-SMOTE, Fairkit-learn, FairML, or MANI\-LA provide methods to assess several canonical individual and group bias definitions automatically, only ASTRAEA offers a dedicated grammar that allows the user to define any biases besides the traditional ones. \tool goes a step forward compared to ASTRAEA by providing a tailored metamodel conceived to define fairness at two different levels of abstractions, \ie domain-level and dataset-level (\eg refer to the evaluation of the RESYDUO use case in Section \ref{sec:rq2}, where, starting from the same domain, two different fairness analyses are depicted selecting two different sensitive attributes of the dataset).